 16:00 - 17:00 Virtual Networking Meeting

-Konrad studied European Studies (MA) at King’s College London and the Humboldt University in Berlin, and International Relations with Political Science (BA) at the University of Birmingham.
+Konrad has qualified with the Professional PR Diploma from the Chartered Institute of Public Relations (CIPR).
+He studied European Studies MA at King’s College London and the Humboldt University in Berlin, and International Relations with Political Science BA at the University of Birmingham.

 Massimo Vittori is the Managing Director of oriGIn, in charge of the Organization’s strategic planning and overall management.